-The Danish Corporate Governance Recommendations were updated in November 2017.
-Novo Nordisk is in compliance with all but the following five recommendations where Novo Nordisk instead explains its approach:
+Novo Nordisk adheres to all Danish Corporate Governance Recommendations (2017)4 designated by Nasdaq Copenhagen except the five recommendations outlined below, where Novo Nordisk instead explains its approach:

-- 3.3.2 Disclosure of additional information about Board members: Information on matters such as number of shares owned and changes during the year is disclosed in the Remuneration Report for 2019 and not in the management commentary. - 3.4.2 Independence of Board committees: the majority of the members of the Nomination Committee and the Remuneration Committee are not independent. - 3.4.6 Tasks of the Nomination Committee: responsibility for succession management and recommending candidates for the executive management resides with the Chairmanship and not with the Nomination Committee.
+3.3.2 - Disclosure of additional information about Board members: Information on matters such as number of shares owned and changes during the year is disclosed in the Remuneration Report for 2020 and not in the management commentary.

+3.4.2 - Independence of Board committees: The majority of the members of the Nomination Committee and the Remuneration Committee are not independent.

+3.4.6 - Tasks of the Nomination Committee: Responsibility for succession management and recommending candidates for the Executive Management resides with the Chairmanship and not with the Nomination Committee.

-- 3.4.7 Tasks of the Remuneration Committee: responsibility for the remuneration policy applicable to employees in general resides with Executive Management and not with the Remuneration Committee. - 4.1.5 Termination payments: one executives employment contracts entered into before 2008 allow for severance payments of more than 24 months' fixed base salary plus pension contribution and thus the total value of the remuneration relating to the notice period and of the severance payment exceeds two years of remuneration.
+3.4.7 - Tasks of the Remuneration Committee: Responsibility for the remuneration policy applicable to employees in general resides with Executive Management and not with the Remuneration Committee.

+4.1.5 - Termination payments: One executive employment contract entered into before 2008 allows for severance payments of more than 24 months' fixed base salary plus pension contribution and thus the total value of the remuneration relating to the notice period and of the severance payment exceeds two years of remuneration.